correial/correial.github.io/content/Fast Robots/Lab 7/index.md

 <img src="/Fast Robots Media/Lab 7/State Space On Robot.png" alt="Alt text" style="display:block;">
 <figcaption>Kalman Filter Dynamics Test</figcaption>

 2. I implemented **proportional control** and ran the robot at a wall with the target of stopping 300 mm (~1ft) away.
 With only proportional control, I was unable to avoid hitting the wall unless the robot went extremely slow.
-Here is a trial where the robot does hit the wall but is able to bounce off and still meet the 1 ft target
+Here is a trial where the robot does hit the wall but is able to bounce off and still meet the 1 ft target.
+Note that the speed is constant (horizontal) during some of the run due to the speed floor that is implemented.
+You can also see the speed max in the PD control at the beginning.

 <img src="/Fast Robots Media/Lab 7/Kalman P.png" alt="Alt text" style="display:block;">
 <figcaption>Kalman Filter Proportional Control Kp = .1</figcaption>